 Here you'll learn how to:

-Click Select Lanes to Include above the burndown chart to open a simplified representation of the lane structure on the board.
+To select start and finish lanes to include in the Burndown chart, Click Select Lanes to Include above the burndown chart to open a simplified representation of the lane structure on the board.

 Lane(s) included as start lanes in the chart are green and the lane included as the finish lane is red.